 Ref Controls Specified by PFC Tests of Controls Results of Tests 4.1 Only issuers with federal deposit insurance are authorized issuers of CDs within the parameters of the system.
-Selected a sample of issuers and verified the issuer was FDIC/NCUF insured.
-Obtained listing of issuers that would include the insurance numbers.
-If there are any without, investigate.
+Selected a sample of issuers and determined the issuer was FDIC/NCUSIF insured.
 No exceptions noted.
 4.2 On a quarterly basis, the trading desk performs a review of all issuers to ensure that PFC has updated the issuer profile on SimpliCD for name changes or mergers.
-Obtained and reviewed the Veribanc report for one quarter.
-Selected 10 updates for testing and reviewed the issuer history log to verify that SimpliCD was updated timely for issuer changes.
+Obtained and inspected the Veribanc report for one quarter.
+Selected a sample of updates for testing and inspected the issuer history log and determined that SimpliCD was updated timely for issuer changes.
 No exceptions noted.